skooner-k8s/skooner/README.md

 <a name="Server"></a>
 ### Server
-To run the server, run `npm i` from the `/server` directory to install dependencies and then `npm start` to run the server.
+To run the server, run `npm i` from the `/server` directory to install dependencies, and then `npm start` to run the server.
 The server is a simple express.js server that is primarily responsible for proxying requests to the Kubernetes api server.

 During development, the server will use whatever is configured in `~/.kube/config` to connect the desired cluster.
 If you are using minikube, for example, you can run `kubectl config set-context minikube` to get `~/.kube/config` set up correctly.